 As cell phones and other web-connected devices have become nearly ubiquitous in the average American household, they have also become a popular medium for communication among romantic couples.

-In this study, we expand upon current work on adult sexting by examining the prevalence and the correlates of different types of sexting within two nationally-representative samples of adults in committed relationships from the U.S. and Canada.
+In this study, we expand upon current work on adult sexting by examining the prevalence and correlates of different types of sexting within two nationally representative samples of adults in committed relationships from the U.S. and Canada.
 Following the lead of researchers who have categorized sexters based on profiles of their sexting behaviors, we were interested in examining differences between types of adult sexters.
-However, rather than creating the groups ourselves, we used a sophisticated statistical technique, latent profile analysis, to delineate the different types of sexters within our sample.
+However, rather than creating the groups, we used a sophisticated statistical technique, latent profile analysis, to delineate the different types of sexters within our sample.

-A key advantage of latent profile analysis is that it identifies groups as they exist in the natural environment rather than creating artificial cut points between groups.
-We made no a prior assumptions about the ways in which the data would classify individuals into different sexting groups or how those profiles might be different across the life course.
+A key advantage of latent profile analysis is identifying groups as they exist in the natural environment rather than creating artificial cut points between groups.
+We made no prior assumptions about how the data would classify individuals into different sexting groups or how those profiles might differ across the life course.

 Methods